NathanVaughn/msfs-mod-manager/README.md

 ## Running/Building From Source

-To run the program from source, first install Python 3.7.
+To run the program from source, first install [Python 3.6](https://www.python.org/downloads/release/python-368/).
-Next, install the dependencies.
+Next, install the dependencies:

 ```bash
 python -m pip install pipenv
 pipenv install
 ```

+Activate the newly created virtual environment with `pipenv shell`.

 To run the program, use `fbs run`.

-To build the program, use `fbs freeze`.
+To build the program, use `fbs freeze` and optionally `fbs installer`.